Flags in language selectors: Why they may hurt UX in 2025

 It is becoming increasingly rare to see flags in language lists on many websites.
 Instead, we see a written list of languages, either in their original writing or in English.
-Flags seem to be disappearing from the UI of websites.
+Flags seem to be disappearing from website UIs.
 And you, have you added flags to the language selector in your application?

-People become more aware of the language inclusion problem, thus using flags to display languages become less popular than just a few years ago.
+People have become more aware of language inclusion issues, so using flags to display languages has become less popular than just a few years ago.
 It is also an interesting UI vs. UX issue: flags look nice, but they may insult some users.
-In this blog post, we will have a look at the issue of language representation in a language selector from different perspectives, and check what are the alternatives and good practices.
+In this blog post, we will explore the issue of language representation in selectors from different perspectives and review some alternatives and best practices.

 Language selectors and language representation issue

 With the increasing globalization of the internet, language selectors are becoming an essential tool to make sure that a website is accessible to all audiences.
-They allow users to select a language option they are comfortable with, thus improving accessibility and providing a better user experience.
+They allow users to select a language they’re comfortable with, improving accessibility and enhancing the user experience.
 But choosing the right language selector and deciding where to put it on a website isn't as easy as it sounds.

 Language selectors are often represented by flags, which can be problematic.
 Flags represent a country and not necessarily the language spoken in that country.
 This can lead to confusion and misunderstanding when it comes to representing different languages.

-For example, Spanish is spoken in multiple countries, but the Spanish flag only represents Spain.
+For example, Spanish is spoken in many countries, but the Spanish flag represents only Spain.
 The language is used in Chile, Argentina, Mexico and many other countries.
-Why would the Spanish flag represent Mexicans, Chileans, or other Spanish speakers who don't identify themselves with Spain?
+Why should the Spanish flag represent Mexicans, Chileans, or other Spanish speakers who don't identify with Spain?
 Similarly, French is spoken in multiple countries, but the French flag only represents France.
-How do Canadians, Belgians feel about their language represented by the French flag?
+How do Canadians and Belgians feel about their language represented by the French flag?

 Flags don't accurately represent languages and can lead to miscommunication between people from different countries who speak the same language.
 However, they are still in use and have many votes in favor, as they simplify the language selection and simply look nice.
 But, is this enough of an excuse?
 Let's go deeper and analyze the pros and cons of using flags to represent languages.